|

 and others, who were thrilled by the official honours and gracious

 hospitality dispensed to them by the Georgian government.
-In December, a French
+In December, a

-appearance in Tbilisi, where he declared with
+his appearance in Tbilisi, where he declared

-Gallic bravado that any infringement of Georgia's
+with Gallic bravado that any infringement of Georgia's

 integrity would be resisted to the death by France and her allies.

-These comings and goings were viewed by Soviet Russia with
+These comings and goings were viewed by

-Wrangel's collapse in the Crimea, Georgia was being turned into a
+that following Wrangel's collapse in the Crimea, Georgia was being turned into a

 bastion of counter-revolution.
 Trade talks were proceeding in London at this time